programmer90000/linux-set-up-docs/set-up-individual-apps.md

 ## Android Studio

+- Select the `Install Type` as `Custom`
+- Enable installation for all components
+- Set the `Android SDK Location` to `/home/abdul/Android/Sdk`

 - Select `Settings > Apperance`
     - Set the `Theme` to `Dark`
     - Set the `Editor colour scheme` to `Dark Theme Default`